 Step 3 is about creating website content for your law firm that speaks directly to your target audience and encourages your site’s visitors to contact you.
 Your content should: (1) draw in your target audience; (2) clearly and concisely demonstrate why they should hire your firm; and (3) give visitors an easy way to contact your firm.
 Overall, your lawyer websites content should motivate visitors to act by clarifying the benefits of retaining your firm their specific legal issue and by giving visitors the sense that their problems will begin to be solved.
 In a separate post, I will break down the best practices for accomplishing the goals in Step 3.

 Step 4.
 Discover Where Your Target Audience Gets Their Information Online

-Online marketing for lawyers is constantly evolving, the competition is increasing, and law firms need to give careful consideration to properly defining their firm’s target audience.
+Lawyer SEO and Online marketing are constantly evolving, the competition is increasing, and law firms need to give careful consideration to properly defining their firm’s target audience.
 By using the 4 steps I’ve described here, you should be well on your way to ensuring that you are speaking to, and reaching, your potential clients online.